Independent Investigations

 FAQ

 Yes.
-We're able to work anywhere in New Zealand or Australia.
-The advantage of engaging an out-of-town investigator is that it completely avoids any perception of bias or conflict of interest which might threaten the integrity of an investigation process.
+I'm able to work anywhere in New Zealand, Australia or further afield.
+I have experience leading multi-disciplinary investigation teams with different stakeholders across international jurisdictions.
+And the advantage of engaging an out-of-town investigator is that it completely avoids any perception of bias or conflict of interest which might threaten the integrity of an investigation process.

 Yes.
-For schools and higher education institutions we investigate serious and complex matters involving students.
-Our clients engage us for student investigations when the stakes are high, the matter is complex, there are allegations of bias, or they simply want to take the burden off the shoulders of staff.
+This is one of the unique services I offer schools and higher education institutions.
+I investigate serious and complex matters involving students.
+Clients engage me for student investigations when the stakes are high, the matter is complex, there are allegations of bias, or they simply want to take the burden off the shoulders of staff.

-For employment investigations, our clients often engage a lawyer or advisor to determine whether an investigation is necessary.
-Once that decision is made, we then work independently of your lawyer to establish the facts.
-Our independent report is then used to inform your decisions.
+For employment investigations, my clients often engage a lawyer or advisor to determine whether an investigation is necessary.
+Once that decision is made, I then work independently of your lawyer to establish the facts.
+My independent report is then used to inform your decisions.

 For student investigations, a lawyer isn't necessary, but may be involved if there are legal questions to answer before, during or after the fact-finding process.

-Tim has more than 12 years experience conducting criminal and civil investigations.
-His investigations have been pressure-tested and survive scrutiny.
-Tim is careful to "stay in his lane" and partners with employment lawyers when specialist legal expertise is required.
-We can provide testimonials if you'd like to know more.
+I have more than 12 years experience conducting criminal and civil investigations.
+My investigations have been pressure-tested and survive scrutiny.
+I can provide testimonials if you'd like to know more.

-Remote investigations are sometimes a viable option.
 In a remote investigation, everything is done via phone or internet.
-Interviews are conducted over Microsoft Teams or Zoom.
-In some cases, remote investigations can actually be less intrusive for the people involved.
+Interviews are usually conducted over Microsoft Teams or Zoom.
+Documentary and electronic evidence is transferred by email on a secure, web-based file-sharing service.